 Repitching Your Yeast

 So you’ve properly harvested, washed, and stored your yeast culture.
 Now how do you wake those microbes up for the next round of fermentation?

 The starter wakes up your hibernating yeast and prepares it to feast on your latest wort.
 Once your starter is ready, go ahead and pitch your yeast.
 And, if you had a blast washing your yeast, start the whole harvesting process over again.

 We recommend that you only harvest a strain five or six times before putting it to rest.
 After that, the yeast culture may become less effective.
 Plus, by that point, you’ll probably be ready to try a wonderful new variety of yeast.

 Stop the Yeast Waste, Start Harvesting

 And there you have it.
-Just about everything you need to know to start cleaning and reusing your yeast, and, if worst comes to worst, sanitizing it.
+Just about everything you need to know to start yeast washing to reuse it, and, if worst comes to worst, sanitizing it.
 Like we said, it isn’t hard—you just have to set the date and take the plunge.

 Besides, industrial brewers do it all the time.
 There’s no reason they should monopolize all the yeast washing fun and benefits, right?

 Matt GiovanisciMatt is the founder of Brew Cabin and started homebrewing in 2005.
 He has continued to level up his brewing skills and wanted to share his journey and knowledge with other homebrewers.
 He launched Brew Cabin in 2017 to make homebrewing more approachable and scalable for everyone looking to craft the perfect pint.